-MPI in June 2020 launched a new Advisory Board, co-chaired by former Secretary of Homeland Security Jeh Johnson and Arizona State University President Dr. Michael M. Crow.
+MPI in June 2020 launched a new Advisory Board, co-chaired at its inception by former Secretary of Homeland Security Jeh Johnson and Arizona State University President Dr. Michael M. Crow.

 To learn more about the Advisory Board and its members, a group of distinguished public leaders in government, the corporate and philanthropic sectors, the legal and education fields, immigrant service and advocacy, research, diplomacy, and academia in the United States, Europe, and Latin America, please click here.

 - Malcolm Brown, Treasurer